Treaty of Washington (1871): Background

 In early 1871, the British government sent Sir John Rose to the United States to ascertain whether negotiations to settle the Northwestern boundary dispute would be acceptable to President Ulysses S. Grant.
-The U.S. government through the adroit and diplomatic abilities of Grant's Secretary of State, Hamilton Fish, cordially received his advances and, on January 26, Sir Edward Thornton, the British Minister at Washington formally proposed the appointment of a joint high commission to meet in Washington to resolve the dispute.
-The United States readily consented, provided that the differences growing out of the Civil War be among the subjects to be considered.
-The British government promptly accepted the American proviso and the president appointed commissioners.
+The U.S. government through Grant's Secretary of State, Hamilton Fish, cordially received his advances and, on January 26, Sir Edward Thornton, the British Minister at Washington formally proposed the appointment of a joint high commission to meet in Washington to resolve the dispute.
+The United States consented, provided that the differences growing out of the Civil War be among the subjects to be considered.
+The British government accepted the American proviso and the president appointed commissioners.